Dymatize Elite Fusion 7 supplement review

 The list of ingredients is long, but let's first talk about the protein sources used.

-Find the list of ingredients here.
+You find the list of ingredients here.

 Dymatize uses in this supplement a so-called Elite Fusion 7 protein matrix, which consists of:

-- Concentrated whey
+- concentrated whey

 - Concentrated milk protein